 - Middle of the funnel (Lead Nurture) – where interest is aroused in customer to buy the product

-- Bottom of the funnel (Sale) – the result of marketer’s efforts and the customer’s journey.
+- Bottom of the funnel (Sale) – the result of the marketer’s efforts and the customer’s journey.

 Define The Value Proposition